Astrid Lindgren's plays: Pippi Långstrumps liv och leverne

 Astrid Lindgren wrote the play in the 1940s.
-In spring of 1946, the play was shown on stage for the first time.
+In the spring of 1946, the play was shown on stage for the first time.
 It was staged by Lindgren's friend Elsa Olenius, a pioneer in the Swedish children's theater.
 The premiere took place in the Vår Teater in Stockholm.
 In 1950 the play was published in the book Sex Pjäser för barn och ungdom by Rabén & Sjögren.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
 The story was not translated into English.

 Pippi Långstrump – Musical

 The musical Pippi Långstrump was written by Astrid Lindgren in the early 1980s.
 Siw Malmkvist played the title role of Pippi Longstocking.
 The story is based on the Pippi Longstocking novel.